- Release tax-free money from your home with Age Partnership Equity Release

 Mrs V from Hastings

-I had spent my life running up credit cards and loans then getting interest-only mortgages to pay off the debt.
-I got to retirement age and still owed the bank £160,000.
+I had spent my life accruing credit card debt and loans, then getting interest-only mortgages to pay it off.
+I reached retirement age and still owed the bank £160,000.
 The term was about to expire, and I could not afford the payments on my pension anyway.

-I got £180,000 equity release and now I am more comfortable with no monthly repayments and I spent £20,000 on a new bathroom and kitchen.
-I now know I can stay in my home.
+I got £180,000 equity release, and now I am more comfortable with no monthly repayments.
+I also spent £20,000 on a new bathroom and kitchen, so I now know I can stay in my home.

 Sandra from Manchester

-I got equity release to give money to my daughter to buy a house.
+I got an equity release to give my daughter money to buy a house.
 Without the money I borrowed, her buying a home would have been impossible.

 Mrs E from London

-I was advised to get equity release from my East London home to minimise inheritance tax.
+I was advised to take out an equity release on my East London home to minimise inheritance tax.
 My son and daughter used the money to pay down their mortgages.
 The interest rate on the equity release was so low it was close to their mortgage rate.

 Mr Williamson from Chiswick

 My son is a chef in a care home.
 He is not well paid.
-No way his bank would lend him the money to buy a flat.
-My equity release enabled him to put a substantial deposit down so his mortgage was very small.
-My equity release interest rate was close to his interest rate offered by his bank.
+His bank would not lend him the money to buy a flat.
+My equity release enabled him to put down a substantial deposit, so his mortgage was tiny.
+My equity release interest rate was close to the interest rate his bank offered.

 Mrs G from Leeds